mitchdzugan/SQLTraining/Notes/3 Group By.md

 * `min(...)`: gets the minimum of all values for column `...` in the group
 * `max(...)`: gets the maximum of all values for column `...` in the group

 Additionally instead of putting a column in any of the `...`s you can put `distinct(...)` where `...` is a column.
 Each aggregate function would work the same way but it would ignore duplicate values within a group.
-This is most useful for `count` when you want to get a count of the number of unique instances of something but potentially has applications for `average`/`sum` if you only wanted to do those calculations on the unique values though I can't think of a practical example and have never done so.
+This is most useful for `count` when you want to get a count of the number of unique instances of something but potentially has applications for `average`/`sum` if you only wanted to do those calculations on the unique values in the group though I can't think of a practical example and have never done so.

 Also note that in our first lesson we saw you can use `aggregate` functions outside of `group by`s and in that case, instead of reducing groupings into a single value for each grouped row, they reduce the entire output into a single row value. ie:
 ```sql